 If we assume that they earn an average rate of return of 7% — the average for the S&P 500 index between 1950 and 2009 — then the growth of their respective retirement accounts will look like the graph below.

 Despite saving the same exact amount as Johnny, Edward’s retirement investments will still have earned over half a million dollars more than Johnny by the time they reach the age of retirement.
-That’s a pretty substantial sum and it comes down to the power of compounding is one of the most vital keys to a successful retirement.
+That’s why the power of compounding is one of the most vital keys to a successful retirement.
 Remember, you’re not earning interest on just the $5,000 you’re putting aside each year – you’re also earning 7% on all the interest payments your account has accrued so far.

 A third of all Americans have saved nothing for retirement.
 What about the people who have an opportunity for an early start?
-According to survey research, three-quarters of all millennials have saved less than $10,000 – and almost half have no savings whatsoever.
+According to research, three-quarters of all millennials have saved less than $10,000 – and almost half have no savings whatsoever.
 How can this be?
 How can so many people seem to have no desire to learn how to plan for retirement?
 The answer is fear.

 They understood that despite the massive losses that happened as a result of the subprime lending crisis, once the market had reached bottom it had nowhere to go but up.
 They were able to create certainty out of uncertainty and they were rewarded for their leadership.
 That success doesn’t need to be only theirs, though – it could be yours as well.